wsmartf/mybots/README.md

 ![Fitness curves](fitness_curves.png)

 From playing around with different parameters for the robots and their evolution, I came away with some insights.
 I achieved greater success from modifying more weights at once, rather than just 1 per generation.
+This way, even if a bot got stuck in an evolutionary rut—getting stuck in a sort of local performance maximum—there was still a chance that up to 10 of the weights could randomly change to cause an jump in performance.
 Additionally, modifying the weights by multiplying by some factor instead of just overwriting it allowed the brains to better "hone in" on the ideal weights for a more productive movement pattern, because it could evolve smaller adjustments.
 Next, choosing to only have multiple links branch from the previous link 50% of the time tends towards simpler and more compact bots that tended to perform better.
 The best bots tended to have more sensor neurals, especially that were located in places that make contact with the ground.
 They were "simpler" in design—it may be easier for the brain to learn to control a more simple and compact form, instead of one with many limbs that puts it off balance.

 I also did a run with 1000 generations, but had technical difficulties that didn't allow me to save the fitness values for the plot.
 I show robots that evolved for 500 and for 1000 generations in the video.